tildetown/rodo/README.md

 # Setup

-The steps below will assist the user in setting up rodo
+Follow the steps below to set up rodo on the available platform(s)

 ## GNU/Linux

-Follow the steps below to set up rodo
+Follow the steps below to set up rodo on GNU/Linux

 ### Set up a $PATH